-DOHA/LONDON (Reuters) - Qatar Airways will not take delivery of Boeing's (BA.N) 787 Dreamliner until an engine defect is modified, its chief executive said on Tuesday.
+DOHA/LONDON (Reuters) - Qatar Airways will not take delivery of Boeing Co's (BA.N) 787 Dreamliner until an engine defect is modified, its chief executive said on Tuesday.

 GE, the world's largest maker of jet engines, said last month it was investigating a second failure of the GEnx jet engine after a Boeing freighter aircraft aborted a takeoff in China.

-It was the second incident involving a GEnx engine since July, when an engine on a jet being tested before delivery in South Carolina failed, causing a fire in grass near the runway.
+It was the second incident involving a GEnx engine since July, when an engine on a jet being tested before delivery in South Carolina failed due to cracking in a fan shaft.

 Qatar Airways, established in 1993, has a fleet of 111 aircraft, with 214 planes on order, including options.

-Baker also said Qatar was not preparing to join the oneworld alliance after sources close to the airline group said it would next week become the first Gulf carrier to join.
+Baker also said Qatar was not preparing to join the oneworld alliance after sources close to the airline group said that next week it would become the first Gulf carrier to join.

 "Qatar Airways is not considering joining oneworld at this time," Baker said.